xwqian1123/mStrain/README.md

 The following tests were performed on the Ubuntu 23.0.4 operating system.

 ### 1. Testing data
-unpack the compressed package 'sim.fastq.bz2' in mStrain directory using the bzip2 command<br/>
+Unpack the file 'sim.fastq.bz2' in the directory mStrain using the bzip2 command<br/>
 ```
 cd mStrain
 bzip2 -d sim.fastq.bz2
 ```
-or download testing data 'sim.fastq' from NCBI and place it into mStrain folder.<br/>
+or download testing data 'sim.fastq' from NCBI and place it into the directory mStrain.<br/>
 test_data:PRJNA941032 (https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA941032)；<br/>

-Package 'sim.fastq.bz2' successfully unpacked, the tree structure of the mStrain directory is as follows:
+Package 'sim.fastq.bz2' successfully unpacked, the tree structure of the directory mStrain is as follows:
 ```
 mStrain
 ├── install_script